andrewek/andrewek.github.io/_posts/2020-03-09-digital-ocean-tech-debt.md

 categories: [technical-debt, communication, software-design]
 ---

+As technical teams, we want be able to make bold technical decisions and respond to need quickly and decisively.
+Even with the best software developers, technical skill is not the only prerequisite.

 This writeup by Sunny Beatteay of DigitalOcean, ["From 15,000 database connections to under 100: DigitalOcean's tale of tech debt,"](https://blog.digitalocean.com/from-15-000-database-connections-to-under-100-digitaloceans-tale-of-tech-debt/)